monoquant/docs/docs/general_docs/backtesting_engine.md

 by the strategy is greater than the volume recorded in the candle, which is an indication that the price would've moved a lot if the order were to take place.
 To account for that the engine doesn't allow to make trades that are greater than 40% of the volume recorded in the given candle.
-This is especially important for the cases when you backtest on assets with very low liquidity where relatively small trade size might significantly affect the price
+This is especially important for the cases when you backtest on assets with very low liquidity and on small time-frames such as 1m, where relatively small trade size might significantly affect the price.
+Essentially, backtesting engine utilises Fill and Kill (FAK) orders where it executes a portion of the order that it can and kills the rest of the order.